Annie Smith Peck: Mountain climber

 In 1885, while pursuing her education in Europe, Peck discovered her enthusiasm for mountaineering.
 She ascended moderate-sized mountains in Europe and in the United States, including California's 14,380 ft Mount Shasta in 1888, the 300 ft summit of Cape Misenum in Italy and small mountain passes in Switzerland, including Theodul Pass at 10000 ft.
 While in Greece, she climbed Mount Hymettus and Mount Pentecus, which ranged between 3000 ft and 4000 ft.

 In 1895 Peck followed in British mountaineer Lucy Walker's ascent of the Matterhorn, but Peck's accomplishment was overshadowed by what she wore during the climb.
 Her hiking attire included a hip-length tunic, tall climbing boots, and a pair of baggy-kneed knickerbockers trousers, and a felt hat she secured with a veil.
-At the time, Peck's unusual climbing costume attracted the press's attention and prompted public discussion and debate in the New York Times, for example, on the question of what women should do and what they can aspire to become.
+At the time, Peck's unusual climbing costume attracted the press's attention and prompted public discussion and debate on the question of what women should do and what they can aspire to become.

 Peck climbed 18406 ft Pico de Orizaba and also Popocatepetl in Mexico in 1897.
 At the time her climb of Orizaba was the highest ascent in the Americas ever made by a woman.
 Three years later, in 1900, she climbed Monte Cristallo in the Italian Dolomites, the Jungfrau in Switzerland's Bernese Alps, and the Fünffingerspitze in Austria.
 Peck also helped to found the American Alpine Club in 1902.